 There is no exact science to determining the ROI of a cabinetry remodeling investment.
-If ROI is important to you there are many factors to take into account when you consider your cabinetry renovation.
+If ROI is important to you, there are many factors to consider for your cabinetry renovation.

-In order to have a return on your investment you would need to sell your home.
+To have a return on your investment, you would need to sell your home.
 ROI can be very different if you plan to sell your home in the near term or in the long term.
 Consider whether you plan to live in this home for 5 years or for 20 years.
 If the answer is 5 years, you can prepare to get a better return.
 However, if the answer is 20 years, you will be less likely to see a large return.

 ROI for 5 Years